Testing the simplifying assumption in high-dimensional vine copulas: CCC test: Simulation study

-For the sample sizes $\Myidx=500, 1000,$ and $\lambda = 0, 0.2, 0.4, 0.6, 0.8, 1,$ we apply the CCC test and the VI test \citep{Kojadinovic2009} for the hypothesis $H_{0}: C_{14\cs 23} = \pvc{C}_{14\ps 23}$.
+For the sample sizes $\Myidx=500, 1000,$ and $\lambda = 0, 0.2, 0.4, 0.6, 0.8, 1,$ we apply the CCC test $\Theta_\Myidx$ and the VI test \citep{Kojadinovic2009} for the hypothesis $H_{0}: (\pvc{U}_{1|23}, \pvc{U}_{4|23}) \perp U_{2:3}$.

 On the right hand side of \autoref{figPowerLambda}, empirical power values are plotted for different values of the parameter $\lambda$.
 The numbers are based on $1000$ samples for each combination of $\lambda$ and $\Myidx$.
 The level of the tests is chosen to be 5\%.
 For both tests and sample sizes the empirical size (i.e. the case $\lambda = 0$) is close to the theoretical level of the test.
 The empirical power of both tests is clearly increasing for all values of $\lambda$ if one doubles the sample size from $500$ to $1000$ observations.
-Furthermore, both tests are more powerful the more the variation in the conditional copula is pronounced, i.e., the larger the parameter $\lambda$.
-Overall the empirical power is much better for the CCC test than for the VI test.
+Furthermore, both tests are more powerful the more the variation in $C_{14\cs 23}$ is pronounced, i.e., the larger the parameter $\lambda$ is.
 In terms of empirical power, the CCC test outperforms the VI test in all settings with a relative improvement that often exceeds 300\%.
+Both tests are implemented in an accompanying \texttt{R}-package \texttt{pacotest} \citep{Kurz2017} and are computationally feasible.
+For $\lambda = 1$ and a sample size of $n=1000$, the computational time for the CCC test is $2.25$ seconds and for the VI test $0.88$ seconds.\footnote{ The reported computational times are the median from $20$ repetitions on a single core of an AMD Ryzen 7 PRO 4750U processor.
+Note that a major part of the computational time for the CCC test is required for the computation of the asymptotic covariances that account for estimated pseudo-observations from the PPITs.
+In a fair comparison of computational times, the CCC test can, like the VI test, also be computed with known observations from the PPITs.
+The computational time of the CCC test then drops to $0.01$ seconds and is much shorter than the $0.88$ seconds of the VI test.}

-\subsection{Power study: Gain of power by using the decision tree algorithm}
+\subsection{Power study: Improved power due to the decision tree algorithm}